-Diet is one of the most important pillars of a balanced and thriving lifestyle and a whole foods plant-based diet has all of the benefits that make it an optimal diet.
-This diet is naturally rich in micronutrients such as vitamins and minerals, antioxidants, as well as healthy fats, plant based protein and unprocessed carbohydrates, making it appropriate at every stage of life.
-Research shows that whole food plant-based diets and plant-forward diets may prevent diseases such as
+Diet is one of the essential pillars of a balanced and thriving lifestyle!
+If you are thinking of switching to a plant-based diet, you’re in the right place!
+A whole-food, plant-based diet has all the benefits that make it an optimal diet.
+This diet is rich in micronutrients such as vitamins and minerals, antioxidants, healthy fats, plant-based protein, and unprocessed carbohydrates, making it appropriate at every stage of life.
+Research shows that whole-food plant-based diets and plant-forward diets may prevent diseases such as:

-All these benefits, as well as many more, have made the various plant-predominant diets, including vegan, vegetarian and pescatarian, Mediterranean and DASH diets all very popular around the world.
+All these benefits, as well as many more, have made the various plant-predominant diets, including vegan, vegetarian and pescatarian, Mediterranean, and DASH diets, very popular worldwide.

-But transitioning to a plant-based diet, especially when you’ve been eating the Standard Western diet, can seem daunting.
-The truth is, though, that with a little planning, moving to a whole foods plant-based or plant-forward eating style is not difficult at all.
-Every person is different and a diet that is 100% plant-based may not be feasible for all, however the more plant foods we include in our diet from (legumes, vegetables, fruits, whole grains, nuts & seeds) the bigger the health rewards you will reap.
+But transitioning to a plant-based diet, especially when you’ve been eating the standard Western diet, can seem daunting.
+The truth is, with a little planning, moving to a whole foods plant-based or plant-forward eating style is not difficult at all.
+Of course, every person is different, and a diet that is 100% plant-based may not be feasible for all.
+Yet the more plant foods we include in our diet (legumes, vegetables, fruits, whole grains, nuts and seeds), the bigger the health rewards you will reap.

-Start by eliminating two animal-based foods and replacing them with a healthier alternative; on your next pasta night, switch out your traditional dairy Alfredo sauce for a home-made cashew Alfredo!
-Instead of a meat chili, switch to a completely plant-based bean chili.
-Or on your next taco night, swap the ground beef for some sautéed tempeh (marinated the same way you would marinate your meat).
+- Start by eliminating two animal-based foods and replacing them with a healthier alternative; on your next pasta night, switch out your traditional dairy Alfredo sauce for a homemade cashew Alfredo!
+Instead of meat chili, switch to an entirely plant-based bean chili.
+Or, on your next taco night, swap the ground beef for some sautéed tempeh (marinated the same way you would marinate your meat).

-Swap traditional processed meat based foods such as pizza, pasta, hamburgers, nuggets and sodas for plant-based alternatives.
-Instead of ordering a pizza, try making one at home with veggies, cashew sauce, or marinary, and adding some vegan cheese.
-If you were big into these foods, try eliminating one day’s worth of these a week, replacing them with a plant-based and less processed alternative.
+- Swap traditional processed meat-based foods such as pizza, pasta, hamburgers, nuggets, and sodas for plant-based alternatives.
+For example, instead of ordering a pizza, try making one at home with veggies, cashew sauce, or marinara and adding some vegan cheese.
+If you are big into these foods, try eliminating one day’s worth of these a week, replacing them with a plant-based and less processed alternative.

 As you make these incremental changes, you will eventually find that you’ve given up many of your old eating habits and replaced them with new and healthier ones!